Wisconsin–River Falls Falcons football: Facilities

-From 1991 to 2007 UWRF was host to the Kansas City Chiefs organization.
+From 1991 to 2009 UWRF was host to the Kansas City Chiefs organization.
 In 2006 the Chiefs won the UWRF outstanding service award for their ties to the community and dedication and respect to the university.
+As many as five other National Football League teams used campuses across Wisconsin and Minnesota for training camp, in what was known as the Cheese League.